 Job Qualifications: Previous retail, hospitality, customer service, event marketing or administrative experience necessary.
 Must enjoy selling, educating and cheerfully engaging with the public.
 Highly organized and detail-oriented.
 Excellent verbal and written communication skills.
 Having a bit of competitive drive is helpful.
 Skilled with MS Word/Excel and Google Docs.
 Basic math skills.
 Quick and accurate typing skills.
 Creative, with good social media skills.
 Sailing and/ or local knowledge helpful, but not required.

-Schedule & Compensation: For Managers, positions are full time, 5 days per week during May-October, our sailing season.
+Schedule & Compensation: For Managers, positions are full time, 5 days per week during our sailing season from May-October and a flexible schedule with office work in the off-season.
 Availability to work various open, mid day and evening shifts, weekends and holidays during sailing season.
-Flexible schedule with office work in the off season.

 To apply: Please complete the Online Manager Application and send a resume along with a cover letter to email@example.com.

 If you've read this far and what you lack in experience you make up for with enthusiasm and smarts, you may be a good fit for a Front Desk Sales & Marketing Administrative position.
 To apply for a Front Desk Position, please read the job description in the Front Desk section and complete an Online Front Desk Application.